formio/enterprise-release/API-Server-Change-Log.md

 - FIO-10250 Error on saving component after drag drop
 - FIO-10212 Unauthorized error on team page if email is formatted with text following a +
 - FIO-10208 Component validation triggered in Edit mode on form change for components in Panel components in Container components
-- FIO-10202 Investigate Edit Grid with calculateOnServer: true Field Adds Empty Row on Blank Submission
+- FIO-10202 Edit Grid with calculateOnServer: true Field Adds Empty Row on Blank Submission
 - FIO-10201 Validation is triggered for a Required Field in an Edit Grid that is conditionally hidden ("Validate When Hidden" is false)
 - FIO-10200 Conditionals do not work after submitting form
 - FIO-10197 Error appears on Actions page on portal running on CosmosDB
 - FIO-10171 Login Using Github not working on portal.form.io
 - FIO-10127 Formio-Server Updates | formio-server is only running a single update script on each restart
-- FIO-9942 protected-eval updates and improvements
+- FIO-9942 protected-eval fixes, updates, and improvements
 - FIO-9937 Nested form conditionals where nested forms are hidden
 - FIO-9776 Issue with Address component when in manual address mode, Address 2 field should be optional
 - FIO-9693 Select component with custom data source and multiple default value is flashing while clicking